Making redundancies during coronavirus

 How do you tell staff they are being made redundant?

-Give redundancy advice in good time with all the affected employees (and if there is trade union recognition in place, consult the trade union representatives).
-Or if over 20 twenty staff are at risk, consult with their elected representatives/trade union representatives and listen to their ideas and suggestions.
+Start consulting in good time with all the affected employees (and if there is trade union recognition in place, consult the trade union representatives) If over 20 twenty staff are at risk, consult with their elected representatives/trade union representatives and listen to their ideas and suggestions.
 AN HR 1 form must be completed as well.

 How much notice must be given for redundancy?